 perform signing of changesets as specified in clause 6.3

-provide for the recording of sufficient information in signed versions to allow the recreation of ancestor versions, at a minimum of the immediate signed ancestor version, as specified in clause 6.4
+provide for the recording of sufficient information in signed versions to allow the recreation of ancestor versions, as specified in clause 6.4.
+At a minimum, the immediate signed ancestor version should be recreatable.

-provide for the retrieval of signed ancestor versions, at a minimum the immediate signed ancestor version, as specified in clause 6.4.
+provide for the retrieval of signed ancestor versions, as specified in clause 6.4.
+At a minimum, the immediate signed ancestor version should be retrievable.

 Certificates

 The originator shall obtain an X.509 (ISO/IEC 9594-8)-compliant certificate.
 The level of trust in the Certification Authority (CA) that issues the X.509 (ISO/IEC 9594-8)-compliant certificate is an important factor in the amount of trust associated with the signed code.
 The CA should be a trusted party to both the originator and potential recipients.
-Though very important to the execution of a trusted transfer of software from an originator to a recipient, the establishment or determination of the trust level associated with a certification authority is beyond the scope of this standard.
+Though very important to the execution of a trusted transfer of software from an originator to a recipient, the establishment or determination of the trust level associated with the Certification Authority is beyond the scope of this standard.

 Protection of the originator’s private key shall be ensured to prevent impersonation by others.
 The private key part of the originator’s certificate shall not be compromised from the control of whoever is authorized to sign the code.

-Hash Code
+Hash code

 A digital signature shall be generated on the source code using the private key of the originator.
 The signature technique to be used shall be one of those specified in ISO/IEC 9796 or ISO/IEC 14888.
 Generation of a signature using one of the techniques specified involves the use of a hash-function to compute a hash code of the source code.
 The preferred hash-function to be used shall be the Secure Hash Algorithm-256 (SHA-256), as specified in ISO/IEC 10118-3; alternatively another hash-function specified in ISO/IEC 10118-3 could be used.